 After choosing some of my favourite supporting characters, I started to think about how some of them could be protagonists in new books.
-Sometimes you just have that desire to know more about a specific character even if the book isn’t focusing on her or his story.
-Some of the characters I am about to mention may not be my favourites, but I think they have potential to take centre stage in a new or parallel story.
+Sometimes you just have that desire to know more about a specific character even if the book is not supposed to focus on their story.
+Some of the characters I am about to mention may not be my favourites, but I think they have the potential to take centre stage in a new or parallel story.

 Johannes Brandt – The Miniaturist by Jessie Burton

 The Miniaturist was my favourite book from the ones I read last year, I wouldn’t particularly change anything about it.
 But I would definitely read a different book just about Johannes Brandt.
 He is a complex character, dealing with a difficult situation.
 Revealing more about him in The Miniaturist wouldn’t have worked, as the mystery surrounding him is an essential part of the book at first and the story is told from Petronella’s point of view.

 Henry Tilney – Northanger Abbey by Jane Austen